Ground states and associated path measures in the renormalized Nelson model: Introduction and Main Results

-As it is given by an explicit quadratic form, it is technically preferable to work with $\HV$ as much as possible.
-The analysis of $\HV$ is, however, physically relevant in its own right since, in special cases, $\HV$ describes the interaction via a Bose field of two quantum mechanical matter particles, one of them having an {\flqq}infinite mass{\frqq} and pinned down at the origin.
+The analysis of the operator $\HV$ used here is, however, physically relevant in its own right since, in special cases, $\HV$ describes the interaction via a Bose field of two quantum mechanical matter particles, one of them having an ``infinite mass" and pinned down at the origin.
 This situation has been investigated before in \cite{HHS2005} where a ground state of the renormalized Nelson operator in the non-Fock representation has been shown to exist under a weak coupling condition.
 We have been able to remove this restriction and prove the following two theorems.
 Before reading them the reader should note that $\NV$ and $\HV$ have the same localization threshold $\Thh$ and the same spectrum, so that in particular $\EV=\inf\sigma(\HV)$.
-Furthermore, the reader should note that elements in the range of $e^{-t\HV}$ with $t>0$ have continuous representatives, as we shall show in Rem.~\ref{remcontrange}.
+Furthermore, the reader should note that elements in the range of $e^{-t\HV}$ with $t>0$ have continuous representatives, as we shall show in Remark~\ref{remcontrange}.